35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 The viability assessment also sets the benchmark land value at £0, *'based on the development agreement between NHG and LB Southwark'*, which indicates that nothing has been paid for the land.
 NHG are also in receipt of £23.78m from the Mayor's Affordable Housing Fund, which lays down the  \[LINK] - expand; conditions

-#### NHG's poor record

-NHG has had the Outline Planning Permission for remainder of the Aylesbury regeneration for over nine years, since 2015, and has yet to complete a single site.
-Plot 18 is almost finished, but while it includes a very welcome new library and health facility, it is relatively small in terms of housing, having just 122 new homes.

-NHG also had planning permission for the First Development Site, also now almost finished, but most of this was taken over by Southwark Council in 2018 \[to be completed in 2025?
-CHECK;LINK].
-Both Plot 18 and the FDS come several years after the fully completed sites Site 1a \[DATE] and Site 7 \[DATE], both built by L&Q.

 ![](img/22_ap_2226-design_and_access_statement__part_1_.-3521527.pdf-adobe-acrobat-reader-64-bit-09_11_2024-15_51_51.png)

 #### NHG's record - number of social rented units delivered by NHG

-The updated application has a long explanation of what has been built by so far, largely by others; reveals how little social rented housing NHG has provided.
+The updated Phase application has a long explanation of what has been built by so far, largely by others; reveals how little social rented housing NHG has provided.

 The figures provided in two tables of the completed phases omits to say who actually provided the social rented homes.